-While the Yuba River Development Project does not include any transmission lines, PG&E is the owner, operator and holder of a FERC Minor-Part License (FERC Project No. 2678) for the 60 kilovolt (kv) transmission line that extends 3.2 miles from YCWA's Narrows 2 Powerhouse Switchyard to PG&E's Smartville 60 kv Substation.
+While the Yuba River Development Project does not include any transmission lines, PG&E is the owner, operator and holder of a FERC Minor-Part License (FERC Project No. 2678) for the 60 kilovolt (kv) transmission line that extends from YCWA's Narrows 2 Powerhouse Switchyard.
 The FERC license for Project 2678 expires on April 30, 2016.
-A copy of the Order Issuing Minor-Part License for Project 2678 can be found on the Relicensing Website (www.ycwa-relicensing.com)
+A copy of the Order Issuing Minor-Part License for Project 2678 can be found on the Relicensing Website (www.ycwa-relicensing.com).

-The Federal Energy Regulatory Commission (FERC) license for Pacific Gas and Electric Company's (PG&E) Narrows 1 Project expires on January 31, 2023.
+The Federal Energy Regulatory Commission (FERC) license for Pacific Gas and Electric Company's (PG&E) Narrows Project expires on January 31, 2023.